 Residents in some regions woke to news that the fire danger was “catastrophic”.
 Rural fire chief Shane Fitzsimmons was blunt when he explained what that means: “It’s where people die.”
 I lost my home in Victoria’s 1983 Macedon bushfires.
 Fires in NSW caused by delayed monsoons in India, experts say.
 Updated about an hour agoSat 9 Nov 2019, 5:04am NSW's fire boss said the state had never seen anything like it before.

 And, a weather system thousands of kilometres away is at least partly responsible, experts say.
-NSW's bushfire emergency began on Friday morning and escalated quickly — at its peak the NSW Rural Fire Service (RFS) issued emergency warnings for 17 separate blazes.
 'This report is a wake-up call': UN panel issues climate change warning.
 By national environment and science reporter Penny Timms Updated about 4 hours agoWed 25 Sep 2019, 11:03am Australia's affinity for the ocean is renowned, but it is likely to be dramatically disrupted, according to the latest report from the UN's Intergovernmental Panel on Climate Change (IPCC).